sleepingkingstudios/cuprum/README.md

 # The first command creates a passing result with a value of 'Example value'.
 #
 # This is passed to the first yield_result block, which creates a new result
-# with the same value and the string 'Example error' as the errors object.
+# with the same value and the string 'Example error' as the error object.
 It is
 # then passed to the next command in the chain.
 #
 # Finally, the second yield_result block is called, which checks the status of